murtaugh/Responsive-Thumbnail-Carousel/README.md

 <p>This is a basic jQuery-powered carousel.
 There are many like it, but this is mine.</p>

+<p>I know there are plenty of existing solutions for this sort of thing, but using someone else’s code is, for me, like wearing someone else’s clothes — it just doesn’t fit right.</p>

+<p>It’s not a jQuery plugin, just a set of functions, which (IMHO) makes t more accessible and easier to customize.
+That said, there’s plenty of work that could still be done to make it more elegant; please feel free to make suggestions!</p>

 <p>Some things I like about it:</p>

 <ul>